jdyeakel/jdyeakel.github.io/teaching/ecology/index.md

     * 03D - Tuesday 11:30-1:20pm on [Zoom](https://ucmerced.zoom.us/j/85147840634) (remote, synchronous)
     * 02D - Thursday 11:30-1:20pm on [Zoom](https://ucmerced.zoom.us/j/89062804429) (remote, synchronous)

-*	Prof. Yeakel Office Hours: TBD
+*	Prof. Yeakel Office Hours: Mondays 9-10AM by [ZOOM](https://ucmerced.zoom.us/j/5384567727) or by appointment
-*	TA Lisa Paggeot Office Hours: TBD
+*	TA Lisa Paggeot Office Hours: Wednesdays 2-3PM by [ZOOM](https://ucmerced.zoom.us/j/85904201082?pwd=SEY0cmZmeEo5ankreFpmMWw5ZmdQQT09) or by appointment

 ## Contact
 Please use the Inbox application in the CatCourses (Canvas) website to contact either of us. *There is no guarantee of response if personal emails are used.*